oleh-synelnykov/hasten/docs/idl.md

 - Any user type that resolves to an `interface` is encoded as a **capability reference**.
 On the wire it carries `{type_uid, instance_id, endpoint_hint}` so capabilities can be passed around safely.
 - Interfaces (and optionally structs/enums) should declare `[uid="urn:uuid:..."]`.
 The CLI can mint deterministic UUIDv5 values via `hasten --assign-uids` and validate them with `--check-uids` or a `uids.json` registry.

+## Semantic rules enforced by `hasten`

+Beyond syntactic parsing, the CLI runs a set of semantic passes that mirror the checks performed inside `src/frontend/semantics`:

+- Exactly one `module` per file, and module names cannot be duplicated across files.
+- Struct fields, enum items, interface methods, method parameters, and tuple result fields must have unique names within their scope.
+- Every `UserType` reference must resolve either fully-qualified or via the current module namespace; unknown types are errors.
+- Map keys must be primitive scalars or enums; container/struct/interface types are rejected.
+- Nested optionals (e.g., `optional<optional<T>>`) are invalid.
+- Field/parameter/result IDs must be unique, start at `1`, and fit within signed 32-bit range; gaps are warned but tolerated.
+- All diagnostics include file information.
+Errors abort code generation; warnings still generate code but surface in CLI output.

+These rules are meant to keep schemas predictable and keep generated code deterministic.
+If you need stricter policies (e.g., mandatory `[uid]` attributes), you can extend the semantics passes.

 ## Tooling & workflow